How Choosing Forgiveness in Marriage Builds Faithfulness in Your Relationship

 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace which He made to abound toward us in all wisdom and prudence.
 Ephesians 1:7

-Understanding Forgiveness
+Understanding Forgiveness in Marriage

-There are times when forgiveness seems beyond us.
+There are times when forgiveness in marriage seems beyond us.
 The hurts cut too deep, the pain is too fresh, the debt is too great.
 And on our own, it most certainly is.
 But when we lay the work before Christ, surrendering the hard and hurtful, he exchanges it for grace that abounds.

 Fifteen years of marriage, faithful.
 Forgiving hard and hurtful things, faithful.
 Redeeming brokenness and distance, ugly pasts and shaky beginnings, faithful.